bessarabov/tsv2table/README.md

 ## --header=auto

-When the `--header=auto` option is specified, a simple heuristic is applied to determine the presence of a header.
-This determination is made by examining the first and the seconds rows of data.
-If the first row exclusively contains string values, and the second row contains values that are not strings, it is inferred that the data has a header.
+When the `--header=auto` option is specified, a simple heuristic is applied to detect the presence of a header.
+This detection is made by examining the first and the second rows of data.
+If the first row contains only string values, and the second row contains non-string values, then it is considered that the data has a header.

 ## Project Repository